 Fighting Advanced Cancer

 Colorectal cancer can still sometimes be cured even if it has spread to your lymph nodes (stage III).
 Treatment typically involves surgery, radiation (shown here), and chemotherapy.
 If the disease comes back or spreads to other organs, it will probably be harder to cure.
 But radiation and chemotherapy may still ease your symptoms and help you live longer.

 Will Chemo Make Me Feel Bad?

 Newer chemotherapy drugs are less likely to make you sick.
 There are also medicines that can help you control your nausea.

-Prevent Colorectal Cancer With Diet
+Prevent Colorectal Cancer With Healthy Habits

 Prevent Cancer With Exercise

 Adults who stay active seem to have a powerful weapon against colorectal cancer.
-In one study, the most active people were 24% less likely to have the cancer than the least active.
+In one study, the most active people were 24% less likely to have the disease than the least active.
 It didn't matter whether what they did was work or play.
 The American Cancer Society recommends exercising 5 or more days a week for at least 30 minutes a day.
 Vigorous exercise gives you even more benefits in less time -- 20 minutes 3 or 4 days a week.